ctdk/goiardi/README.md

                           running in in-memory mode, *mandatory* for SQL mode.
        --log-events       Log changes to chef objects.
+   -K, --log-event-keep=  Number of events to keep in the event log.
+If set,
+                          the event log will be checked periodically and pruned to this number of entries.
 ```

    Options specified on the command line override options in the config file.